Particular/docs.particular.net/monitoring/heartbeats/install-plugin.md

 Heartbeat messages are sent by the plugin, at a predefined interval of 10 seconds.
 As shown above, the interval value can be overridden on a per endpoint basis.

-When configuring heartbeat interval, ensure ServiceContol setting [`HeartbeatGracePeriod`](/servicecontrol/creating-config-file.md#plugin-specific-servicecontrolheartbeatgraceperiod) is greater than the heartbeat interval.
+NOTE: When configuring heartbeat interval, ensure ServiceContol setting [`HeartbeatGracePeriod`](/servicecontrol/creating-config-file.md#plugin-specific-servicecontrolheartbeatgraceperiod) is greater than the heartbeat interval.

 ### Time-To-Live (TTL)